1 | Fort Rodney

 This popular climb and hike is a major eco-tourist attraction on St. Lucia, and any fan of hiking up mountains and fantastic views will want to give the Barre de l'Isle Forest Reserve a try.

-This nature sanctuary/wildlife reserve is located 1.8 miles (3.0 km) south-southeast of L`Abbayee, and is on East Coast Road.
+This nature sanctuary/wildlife reserve is approximately a mile and a half (approximately three kilometers) south-southeast of L`Abbayee, and is on East Coast Road.

 1 | Sault Falls